ayoisaiah/f2/README.md

 ## Installation

-F2 is written in Go, so you can install it through `go get` (Requires Go 1.16 or later):
+F2 is written in Go, so you can install it through `go get` (requires Go 1.16 or later):

 ```bash